Logo

 Analyzing the Wyckoff Distribution Process

-The Wyckoff Distribution process can be broken down into five distinct phases.
 Each phase provides critical insights into the market dynamics and helps traders anticipate potential price movements by understanding Wyckoff distribution.

 wyckoff-distribution-phases

-Here’s a detailed breakdown of each phase:
+Here’s a detailed breakdown of each phase in the above wyckoff distribution schematic:

 Phase A: Preliminary Supply (PS) and Buying Climax (BC)

-In Phase A, the market begins to show signs of topping out.
 This phase starts with Preliminary Supply (PS), where selling pressure starts to increase, suggesting that the uptrend may be losing momentum.

 This is followed by the Buying Climax (BC), characterized by a surge in buying activity, often driven by retail investors who are tempted by the rising prices.
 Despite this buying frenzy, smart money begins to sell into this strength, leading to significant selling pressure.